 Figure 3 A performance profile showing the fraction of Random instances with 30 vertices for which a target bound is proved.
-The blue baseline is the fraction of instances where the unstrengthened graph theoretic bounds achieved the target bound.
+Graph theoretic bounds are not indicated because they never achieved the target.
 The partial tree is limited to k = 100 or k = 10,000 internal nodes.